The Paris Concert: Edition Two: Repertoire

+Edition Two also includes brief excerpts from a conversation between Bill Evans and his brother, Harry Evans, as an epilogue.

 Reception

-The Allmusic review by Scott Yanow awarded the album 4½ stars and states "The music is sensitive and subtly exciting... and serves as evidence that, rather than declining, he was showing a renewed vitality and enthusiasm in his last year".
+The AllMusic review by Scott Yanow awarded the album 4½ stars and states, "The music is sensitive and subtly exciting ... and serves as evidence that, rather than declining, [Evans] was showing a renewed vitality and enthusiasm in his last year."

 Cover

 The photograph of the cover was taken in the Parc de Sceaux (Grand canal).